gabrielkrieshok/digital-development-guide/topics/stem.md

 ## Organizations

-- [org](http://code.org/) — Non-profit dedicated to expanding participation in computer science by making it available in more schools, and increasing participation by women and underrepresented students of color.
+- [org](http://code.org/) — Nonprofit dedicated to expanding participation in computer science by making it available in more schools, and increasing participation by women and underrepresented students of color.
-- [Curiosity Machine](https://www.curiositymachine.org/) — Science education non-profit offers flexible STEM education tool that can be adapted to any learning environment.
+- [Curiosity Machine](https://www.curiositymachine.org/) — Science education nonprofit offers flexible STEM education tool that can be adapted to any learning environment.
 - [GLOBE (Global Learning and Observations to Benefit the Environment)](http://globe.gov/) — International science and education program that provides students and the public worldwide with the opportunity to participate in data collection and the scientific process, and contribute meaningfully to our understanding of the Earth system and global environment.
 - [Google RISE Awards](https://www.google.com/edu/resources/programs/google-rise-awards/) — Supports organizations around the world that inspire girls and underrepresented minorities with the power of Computer Science.
-- [Iridescent](http://iridescentlearning.org/) — Education non-profit that trains professional engineers, scientists, and parents to deliver cutting-edge STEM education to underserved girls, children and their families through two flagship programs: Technovation and Curiosity Machine.
+- [Iridescent](http://iridescentlearning.org/) — Education nonprofit that trains professional engineers, scientists, and parents to deliver cutting-edge STEM education to underserved girls, children and their families through two flagship programs: Technovation and Curiosity Machine.
 - [YesWeCode](http://www.yeswecode.org/) — Grassroots training programs and teaming up with major technology partners, celebrities and political leaders to promote the goal of training 100,000 low-opportunity youth to become high-level computer programmers.